Diva Zappa: Career

-Diva Zappa's first film appearance was in the 1998 film Anarchy TV, along with her older siblings.
-Since then, she has also appeared in Children of the Corn V: Fields of Terror (1998), National Lampoon's Pledge This!
-(2006), as well as various TV shows including Felicity, Brothers & Sisters, and The Mighty Boosh.

-In 1999, Diva released a comedy single called "When the Ball Drops" about her "hunt for someone to make out with on the Millennium".
+In 1999, Zappa released a comedy single called "When the Ball Drops" about her "hunt for someone to make out with on the Millennium".
 Tipper Gore played drums on the recording and Kristin Gore sang backup vocals.

-Since 2002, Diva has run her own website/business called "Hand Made Beauty" where she sells her own self-designed and made clothing.
+Since 2002, Zappa has run her own website/business called "Hand Made Beauty" where she sells her own self-designed and made clothing.
 The clothing is primarily knitted or crocheted, and consists of hats, ponchos and skirts.
 A percentage of all sales are donated to the Creative Visions Foundation.
 She was initially taught how to knit by actress Laurie Metcalf.
 She does not plan her work, preferring instead to work in a spontaneous manner.
 In 2011, Zappa had her first UK show of "contemporary knitwear art and couture canvases" with an exhibition titled "Bruce" at the Maison Bertaux Gallery in Soho.
 The exhibition featured an embroidered photograph of her brother Dweezil playing guitar.

-A full-length dress Diva knitted was worn to the 2009 Grammy Awards by Chloé Trujillo, the wife of Metallica bassist Robert Trujillo.
+A full-length dress Zappa knitted was worn to the 2009 Grammy Awards by Chloé Trujillo, the wife of Metallica bassist Robert Trujillo.
 She also made a cape for Diablo Cody.

-On October 29, 2013, she appeared in the UK premiere of her late father's orchestral work 200 Motels at the Royal Festival Hall, London, playing the role of Groupie 2 (Lucy).
+On October 29, 2013, Diva appeared in the UK premiere of her late father's orchestral work 200 Motels at the Royal Festival Hall, London; she the role of Groupie 2 (Lucy).

-She can be seen in season two of the NBC show Good Girls as a midwife.